- Military Life Cycle

 Share your healthy lifestyle with your children

-Share your nutrition goals with your children and help your family establish healthy habits that include:
+Share your nutrition goals with your children.
+Check out the “Faster Than Fast Food” video to get ideas for quick and healthy meals.
+Help your family establish healthy habits that include:

 - Enjoy five or more servings of fruit and vegetables.
 The Mayo Clinic recommends the 1-2-3 approach — one serving of fruits or vegetables at breakfast, two servings at lunch and three servings as part of dinner or snacks throughout the day.
 Center your meals and snacks at home around fruits and vegetables, and teach children how to make healthy foods.